panicmechanic/ZMD/Readme.md

 You seek retribution and will have to journey to the top of Mount Olympus to claim your prize.
 On the way you will encounter many different randomised level types; forests, dungeons, the sea of the dead and the infamous Mt.
 Olympus.
-You will have to outwit great foes, avoid traps, solve puzzles and battle mythic monsters.
+You will have to outwit great foes, avoid traps, solve puzzles, gather legendary items and battle mythic monsters.

 The game seeks to (eventually) have a feeling of undertaking a great journey, different every time you play.
 As inspired by the Odyssey and LOTR.
 Think an Odyssey Simulator.